mmdevcodes/FocusOverlay/README.md

 </div>
 ```

-In this example when the user focuses the input, focusOverlay will instead target the wrapper.
-The `data-focus` attribute accepts a jQuery selector string.
+In this example when the user focuses the input, FocusOverlay will instead target the wrapper.
+The `data-focus` attribute accepts a querySelector string.

 ### Example usage for `data-focus-label`: